 Salmonellosis secondary to songbird fecal contamination has also been documented in horses and cattle, although one study set in California dairies concluded that wild birds were not important reservoirs of Salmonella spp.
 (Kirk 2002).
 Equine infections in one veterinary hospital, were traced back to barns where sparrows foraged in horse feed (Woebeser 1969).

 Bird feeders can attract large numbers of birds to feeders.
-Birds then contaminate feeders by passing relatively large amounts of feces in and around feeder sites.
+Feeders are then contaminated when birds pass relatively large amounts of feces in and around feeder sites.
 Feeders must be regularly cleaned and disinfected.
 Tizard (2004) has recommended that feeders be sanitized every 2 weeks using a utility sink or bucket—not the kitchen sink or bathtub!
 Additionally feeders that promote fecal contamination, such as platform feeders, should not be selected (Fig 3).

 In addition to contamination of bird feeders, bacterial contamination of commercial seeds may explain some outbreaks of salmonellosis in passerine birds.